pawel-piwowar/oauth2-demo/README.md

 Please note, that token value is never sent using client Internet browser.
 Separate connection is used instead, where oauth2-demo-client-app application acts as http client.
 In this case  WebClient from Spring Webflux is used.
 Class : [com.pp.oauth2.demo.client.app.connector.Oauth2Connector](./oauth2-demo-client-app/src/main/java/com/pp/oauth2/demo/client/app/connector/Oauth2Connector.java)
+(user account data is also transferred through this separate connection, it could be sent back to client browser or not)

 Alternatively client application could be created using spring-security-oauth2-client.